alexberce/sv-json-rpc/README.md

 ## Info

-Tho code on this repository/archive implements the requirements from the techinical test, which are:
+Tho code on this repository/archive implements the requirements from the technical test, which are:

 1. A database wrapper (can be found in /src/Database/).
 [Usage](/src/Database/README.md)
 2. A JSON-RPC server (can be found in /public/server and /src/JsonRPC).